KyuriP/causalnet/README.md

 - **Questions / ideas:** open a Discussion or an Issue.

-- **Pull requests:** happy to review.
-Please include:
-  - A brief description of the change and why it’s needed/useful.
-  - Tests (if applicable) and updated docs/Rd where relevant.
+- **Pull requests** welcome: add a short description, tests (if applicable), and updated docs where relevant.
-  - A small example demonstrating the behavior before/after.

 ## License